-22. Determine the overall error percentage for each LDZ and sub-EUC band by summing the error percentages for the Read Rejections (from step 21) and for the AQ Corrections (from step 14).
+23. Determine the overall error percentage for each LDZ and sub-EUC band by summing the error percentages for the Read Rejections (from steps 21 and 22) and for the AQ trend changes (from step 14).

 Determining the UIG

 Apply the overall percentage error to the forecast unreconciled consumption